-Dust off your pickaxe and get ready to dig your way through icy tundras and lush meadows: This sandbox game gives you complete control over creating a world that you can either call your own or share with others, maybe even the developers.
+Dust off your pickax and get ready to dig your way through icy tundras and lush meadows: Landmark gives you complete control to create a world.

-If you have ever wandered through the virtual world of Norrath, you probably know of iconic places like Kelethin, Cabilis or the city of Qeynos.
+If you have ever wandered through the virtual world of Norrath, you are probably familiar with iconic places such as Kelethin, Cabilis or the city of Qeynos.
 Back when EverQuest first launched, gamers from all over the world joined forces and ventured through zones, but had little say in how the online universe was changing.
 With the release of EverQuest Next Landmark, however, things are bound to be different.
-This free-to-play MMO developed by Sony Online Entertainment not only goes hand in hand with the company’s upcoming MMORPG, but puts you in charge of building your very own fantasy world.
+This free-to-play MMO developed by Daybreak Game Company not only goes hand in hand with the company’s upcoming MMORPG, but puts you in charge of building your very own fantasy world.

-You will be given the exact same tools that Sony Online Entertainment uses to build their games.
-Show them what you’ve got by making something truly unique and with a little bit of luck, your creation might even be featured in EverQuest Next proper.
+You will be given the exact same tools that Daybreak Game Company uses to build their games.
+Show them what you’ve got by making something truly unique and with a little bit of luck, your creation might even be featured in EverQuest Next.